Living-with-machines/zoonyper/docs/install.rst

 Quick Install in Jupyter Notebook
 =================================

 If you just want to try things out or are in a hurry and want to install the developer version in whichever Python kernel you're currently running in a Notebook, here's a handy bash script that you can copy and paste into a Jupyter notebook.
-The Notebook should be run in the ### directory:
+The Notebook should be run in the directory where zoonyper will be installed:

 .. code-block:: bash